Maximinus I

 235-238 AD

 Obviously, the Decline and Fall of Rome were underway.
-When an emperor tried to reduce government expenditure, the troop rioted as we see in Greece today but back then they murdered the presiding emperor such as Pertinax (193AD) and Macrinus (218AD).
-We see the same economic problems back then as we see today.
-It was in 238AD that a group of landowners rebelled against the rising imperial taxation killing the tax collectors.
-As taxes rose and government expenditure rose with every debasing currency, things were just nuts.
+When an emperor tried to reduce government expenditure, the troops often rioted.
+Sometimes they would murder the presiding emperor, such as Pertinax (193AD) and Macrinus (218AD).
+It was in 238AD that a group of landowners rebelled against the rising imperial taxation, killing the tax collectors.
+As taxes and government expenditure rose, things were just nuts.

 Maximinus I rising through the ranks as a soldier was a natural selection for government employees demanding money.
 He took the approach of a government employee.
 He by no means sought to reduce the pay of government employees; instead, he raised taxes to pay for his troops and even went much further.
 Maximinus’ three actions against the people were very Marxist in those days regarding ALL wealth now belonging to the state!
-He was desperate for money and those rich bastards were going to cough up everything!
+He was desperate for money, and those rich bastards would cough up everything!
 This caused money to be hoarded.
-The decline of the economy from there took 31.4 years (Pi Cycle) to collapse.
+The economy’s decline from there took 31.4 years (Pi Cycle) to collapse.
 As money went into hiding, it never returned in force.
 The collapse of Rome picked up steam.

 Maximinus had doubled the soldiers’ pay, and the military needed additional funds for road-building to maintain control.
 He also appropriated ornaments from public places and temples.
 Can you imagine the government coming into your church and taking anything of value to pay for government employee wages?
 This led to a great tumult resulting in many massacres in defense of religion.
 In opposing those who had supported Emperor Severus Alexander, Maximinus I ordered Christians to be persecuted.

-The second act of Maximinus I was to declare that all wealth simply belonged to the emperor in a communistic fashion.
+The second act of Maximinus I was to declare that all wealth belonged to the emperor in a communistic fashion.
 What took place, however, was the complete breakdown of society.
-Wealth was driven underground and money now was hoarded causing VELOCITY to collapse as cash flow in circulation vanished and hoarding prevailed.
-This caused the economy to implode as commerce ceased fostering an economic depression, which naturally reduced tax revenues.
+Wealth was driven underground, and money was hoarded, causing VELOCITY to collapse as cash flow in circulation vanished and hoarding prevailed.
+This caused the economy to implode as commerce ceased, fostering an economic depression that naturally reduced tax revenues.
 Maximinus I did not stop with simply private wealth.
 Maximinus I ordered the wealth of all temples to be confiscated as well.
 Countless died in defense of their religious beliefs.
-Not even the gods were respected by Maximinus I whose view was they never answered prayers because they did not exist.
+Not even the gods were respected by Maximinus I, whose view was that they never answered prayers because they did not exist.

 “As long as the cruelty of Maximin[us I] was confined to the illustrious senators, or even to the bold adventurers, who in the court or army expose themselves to the caprice of fortune, the body of the people viewed their sufferings with indifference, or perhaps with pleasure.
 But the tyrant’s avarice, stimulated by the insatiate desires of the soldiers, at length attacked the public property.
 Every city of the empire was possessed of an independent revenue, destined to purchase corn for the multitude, and to supply the expenses of the games and entertainments.
 By a single act of authority, the whole mass of wealth was at once confiscated for the use of the Imperial treasury.
 The temples were stripped of their most valuable offerings of gold and silver, and the statues of gods, heroes, and emperors, were melted down and coined into money.
 These impious orders could not be executed without tumults and massacres, as in many places the people chose rather to die in the defence of their altars, than to behold in the midst of peace their cities exposed to the rapine and cruelty of war.
 The soldiers themselves, among whom this sacrilegious plunder was distributed, received it with a blush; and hardened as they were in acts of violence, they dreaded the just reproaches of their friends and relations.
 Throughout the Roman world a general cry of indignation was heard, imploring vengeance on the common enemy of human kind; and at length, by an act of private oppression, a peaceful and unarmed province was driven into rebellion against him.”